Category: | Sailboat |

 Ocean 80 "Arrow of Ayr" is a seaworthy schooner with comfortable living space and functional equipment.

-The Ocean 80 "Arrow of Ayr" is a 24.21-meter sailing schooner, built in 1995 by the renowned Aquastar shipyard on Guernsey.
-The design comes from well-known yacht designer Doug Peterson, celebrated for his seaworthy and performance-oriented designs.
-This two-masted vessel combines classic lines with a functional layout, making it suitable for long ocean voyages, charters, or comfortable onboard living.
+The Ocean 80 "Arrow of Ayr" is a 24.21-meter-long sailing schooner, built in 1995 by the renowned Aquastar shipyard in Guernsey.
+The design is by the well-known yacht designer Doug Peterson, celebrated for his seaworthy and performance-oriented designs.
+This two-masted vessel combines classic lines with a functional layout, making it suitable for long ocean voyages, charters, or comfortable living aboard.

 With a beam of 6.12 meters and a draft of 2.49 meters, the Ocean 80 offers a stable and spacious platform for both sailing and living aboard.
-The hull is made of polyester (fiberglass), contributing to relatively low maintenance and a long lifespan.
-It features a V-shaped bottom, which ensures good seakeeping abilities, especially in rough conditions.
+The hull is made of polyester (fiberglass), which contributes to relatively low maintenance and a long lifespan.
+It has a V-shaped bottom, which ensures good seaworthiness, especially in rough conditions.

-The "Arrow of Ayr" features a spacious accommodation layout with a total of 13 berths, divided over 6 to 7 cabins.
-There are four guest cabins, each with its own en-suite bathroom with toilet and shower.
+The "Arrow of Ayr" has a spacious accommodation layout with a total of 13 berths, divided over 6 to 7 cabins.
+There are four guest cabins, each with its own en-suite bathroom with electric Lavac toilet (2023) and shower.
 Additionally, there are three crew cabins, making the schooner suitable for professional use, such as crewed charters.

-The living areas are equipped with air conditioning, ensuring comfort in warmer climates.
+The living spaces are equipped with air conditioning, providing comfort in warmer climates.
 The galley includes a refrigerator, freezer, oven, microwave, and stove, allowing for full meal preparation.
-Hot water is provided via an integrated system.
+Hot water is provided through an integrated system.
+The yacht is also equipped with a watermaker.

-The saloon offers ample seating, suitable for relaxation or shared meals.
-Thanks to Starlink internet, there is a stable connection even at sea, enhancing onboard comfort and functionality.
+The salon offers ample seating, suitable for relaxation or communal meals.
+Thanks to Starlink internet, there is a stable connection, even at sea, enhancing comfort and functionality on board.

-Propulsion is provided by a Ford Mermaid Manta diesel engine with 170 HP.
-The engine has electric start and only 10 operating hours since its last overhaul or replacement.
-Cruising speed is about 11 km/h, with a top speed of around 16 km/h.
-The fuel tank holds 2,300 liters, giving the yacht a considerable range.
+Propulsion is provided by a Ford Mermaid Manta diesel engine with 170 hp.
+The engine has an electric start and approximately 50 operating hours since the last overhaul or replacement.
+The cruising speed is about 11 km/h, with a top speed of around 16 km/h.
+The fuel tank has a capacity of 2,300 liters, giving the yacht a considerable range.

 For power supply, the "Arrow of Ayr" is equipped with a 21 kW Phasor generator, six batteries, a battery charger, alternator, inverter, and shore power connection.
-The electrical system operates on 110V, 220V, and 24V, offering flexibility for various devices and systems.
+The electrical system operates on 110v, 220v, and 24v, offering flexibility for various devices and systems.
+The seacocks were replaced in 2023, ensuring reliable through-hull fittings.

-The schooner has two aluminum masts and a sail plan of four sails: mainsail, staysail, genoa, and an additional headsail.
-The headsail features a roller furling system for easier reefing and hoisting.
-The total sail area is approximately 250 m² (2,687 ft²), providing good performance even in lighter winds.
+The schooner has two aluminum masts and a sail plan of four sails: mainsail, staysail, genoa, and an additional foresail.
+The sails are from Doyle, dating from 2023.
+The foresail has a furling system for easier reefing and hoisting.
+The total sail area is approximately 250 m², providing good performance even in lighter winds.

-Steering is done via a tiller, with the helm position located outside on the aft deck.
+Steering is via a wheel system with cable and quadrant, with the steering position outside on the aft deck.
 The rudder is single.
-The vessel has several electric winches, though two switches require replacement.
-The anchor windlass is also electrically operated, with two anchors on chain.
+The ship has several electric winches, although two switches need replacement.
+The Mantus anchor of 70 kg is also CQR and electrically operated, with two anchors on chain.
 The windlass switch and anchor locker seal both need replacement.

-Navigation equipment includes an autopilot, AIS, GPS, chart plotter, depth sounder, and compass, enabling safe and efficient navigation even in open waters.
+Navigation equipment includes an autopilot, AIS, GPS, chart plotter, depth sounder, and compass, enabling safe and efficient navigation, even on open water.

-For safety, the "Arrow of Ayr" carries a life raft, life buoy, electric bilge pump, and self-draining cockpit.
+For safety, the "Arrow of Ayr" has a liferaft, lifebuoy, electric bilge pump, and self-draining cockpit.
 Additional bilge pumps are recommended for increased safety.
-The yacht meets MCA (Maritime and Coastguard Agency) standards, making it suitable for professional or charter operations under the British flag.
+The yacht is suitable for professional or charter use under the British flag.

-The deck is fitted with a bimini and sprayhood for protection against sun and rain.
-Outside there are comfortable seat cushions, a cockpit table, bow and stern seats, fenders and lines, a swim ladder, and a bathing platform.
-The guardrail enhances safety on deck.
+The deck is equipped with a bimini and sprayhood for protection against sun and rain.
+Outside, there are comfortable seat cushions, a cockpit table, bow and stern seats, fenders and lines, a swim ladder, and a swim platform.
+The railing enhances safety on deck.

-The "Arrow of Ayr" was last hauled out in 2023 for maintenance, including antifouling treatment.
-Known points of attention include electrical upgrades, replacement of a hatch in a guest cabin, paint and varnish work on the stern, and scratches on the starboard side.
-Some electrical components need attention, such as winch switches and the anchor windlass control.
+The "Arrow of Ayr" was last hauled out of the water in 2023 for maintenance, including antifouling treatment.
+Known attention points include electrical upgrades, replacement of a hatch in a guest cabin, paint and varnish work on the stern, scratches on the starboard side, and replacement of the foresail.
+Some electrical components need attention.

 No signs of osmosis have been detected.
 The yacht is registered under the British flag with registration number 189938.
 VAT is unpaid, which may be relevant for import or sale within the EU.